Page cover image

 What is Pi Squared?

-In one sentence, Pi Squared (or Pi2, Pi^2, 𝝅2, 𝝅^2) is a platform that ensures universality, correctness, and performance in blockchain applications and infrastructure.
+In one sentence, Pi Squared (or Pi2, Pi^2, 𝝅2, 𝝅^2) is a platform that ensures verifiability, correctness, and performance in blockchain applications and infrastructure.

 Unlike traditional solutions that require compiling or translating code to specific languages or virtual machines (VMs), Pi Squared allows you to write programs in any language, VM, or instruction set without losing security or efficiency.